emarcora/sales-taxes/README.md

 # Sales Taxes

+### Proposed solution

 Spring boot application that exposes a REST API endpoint to compute sales taxes.

-### Proposed solution
+It accepts a list of Item in a JSON format and produces a JSON as output with taxes computed.
+Please refer to openapi.yaml for further details.

 ### Problem description